zaschiff/CompleteWebDeveloperBootcamp/README.md

 ## Unit 28: YelpCamp Basics

 This is the first course section were we begin to use everything we have learned in order to build a fast responsive, website with very little work put in.
 We use the tools we have covereed including but not limited to: _bootstrap, node.js, express, & ejs_.
 There is another seciton on compelteing this project that involves databases but has been separated for the database section to be covered.

+## Unit 29: Databases

+This unit covers the use of MongoDB and the package mongoose.
+This Pakcage allows us to connect to a mongodb databse and modify it with in our javascript code.
+This unit has a solitary file worth looking at and that is cats.js.
+In order for this javascript file to work, the database needs to be running.
+Colt does describe how to do this in a lecture but the coomand to be run in your terminal (assuming your mongodb is set up correctly ojn your machine) is: _mongod (for linux users)_.
+I have not done this on a windows machine but will as soon as posisble and will update this README with appropriate instructions for a windows user.